raizelistaken/TwitterMovieSentiment/README.md

     ├── Twint                   # webscraping of the movie ├── Vader                   # VADER model
-    ├── LDA TSNE                # LDA and TSNE models └── README.md               # project recap
+    ├── LDA TSNE                # LDA and TSNE models ├── Deep Dive               # notebook with each tweet for 3 of the 15 movies displayed └── README.md               # project recap